 - The bare minimum fields you should complete are Full Name and E-mail

-- Enter the person’s name (first name only or first and surname)
+- Enter the person’s name

 - Use the TAB key on the keyboard to move to the next field

-- Move the cursor till it is in the E-mail field and type the persons email address, remember to make sure you do not make any spelling mistakes
+- Move the cursor till it is in the E-mail field and type the person’s email address, remember to make sure you do not make any spelling mistakes

 - Press TAB again and you will see Outlook will automatically fill in the Display as field (This is how the contact’s name will appear in an email message)

-- I always use the Full Name (Email Address) format so that if a Contact has multiple email addresses, I can easily identify that I’m sending to the correct one when I am drafting my email message
+- I always use the Full Name (Email Address) format so that if a contact has multiple email addresses, I can easily identify that I’m sending to the correct one when I am drafting my email message

-- If you wish to add more than 1 email address, use the drop down arrow next to the E-mail button and select E-mail 2 and add a second address.
+- If you wish to add more than 1 email address, use the drop-down arrow next to the E-mail button and select E-mail 2 and add a second address.
 You can add up to 3 email addresses per Contact

 - Complete any remaining fields you wish to complete